 - reddened, sore skin around the area

-- pus or blood draining from the abscess, causing a foul smell
+- pus or blood draining from the abscess, causing a foul odor

 - hair protruding from the lesion

-- formation of more than one sinus tract
+- formation of more than one sinus tract, or holes in the skin

 - severe pain